ukrainian-migration/alberta-homestead-index/README.md

 ## Usage

+Each scraper is unique to the project for which it is designed.
+The code in this repository is meant to be illustrative of the data collection process for the Ukrainian migration project.

-The code contained in this repository has been customized to run on a Mac operating system.
-Scrapy must be installed on the machine running this code.
+Scrapy must be installed on the machine running the code.
 Read the [Scrapy documentation](https://docs.scrapy.org/en/latest/intro/install.html) for more information on installation.
 Once installed and configured, the spider runs using the following terminal command:

-    ```bash
+    ```console
     scrapy crawl -o file:csv homesteads
     ```